buddhamagnet/buddhamagnet.github.com/README.md

 # Buddhamagnet blog

 Why [Jekyll](http://jekyllrb.com)?
 Simple, portable, controlled by Git.
 Posts in Markdown, fit on a USB stick and cloned in a million places.
 Never gonna lose this content.
-Used the amazing...

 # Guest posts